-The Group's investment in the EIB structured finance transaction has been classified as a financial asset at fair value through profit or loss.
-This investment has exposure to returns that is affected by the profitability of the underlying SPV.
-This investment is measured initially and subsequently at fair value with changes in fair value recognised in the Consolidated Statement of Comprehensive Income.
+The Group's investment in the EIB structured finance transaction was classified as a financial asset at fair value through profit or loss.
+This investment had exposure to returns that were affected by the profitability of the underlying SPV.
+This investment was measured initially and subsequently at fair value with changes in fair value recognised in the Consolidated Statement of Comprehensive Income.
+During the year, the Group's investment in the EIB structure was settled after the leverage in the structure was paid down and was settled through consideration of the transfer of the loan assets at their fair value to the Group, which are subsequently measured at FVTOCI.